dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-16-level-17.md

 Nmap done: 1 IP address (1 host up) scanned in 89.88 seconds
 ```

-From our scan results we can see that there are multiple services that are running in that range but if we look at the results more closely we see that on port 31790 there is an service that returns an message "Enter correct password".
-As we need to find an service to send password we can conclude that this is the service that we are need.
+From our scan results, we can see that multiple services are running in that range but if we look at the results more closely we see that on port 31790 there is a service that returns the message "Enter correct password".
+As we need to find a service to send passwords we can conclude that this is the service that we need.

-We now that the service uses SSL encryption.
-So we need to use the `openssl` and `s_client` command to connect to the port and pass the password of the current user
+We know that the service uses SSL encryption.
+So we need to use the `openssl` and `s_client` commands to connect to the port and pass the password of the current user

-_(Refer the previous level if not sure on how to use these commands)_
+_(Refer to the previous level if not sure how to use these commands)_

 ```
 bandit16@bandit:~$ cat /etc/bandit_pass/bandit16